Maryland / Wicomico County

 What is the average cost of living in Delmar, MD?

-The cost of living in Delmar is slightly below the national average, with a cost of living index of 97.0.
-Median home values are around $200,000, and typical rents for a two-bedroom apartment are about $1,150, making the town an affordable choice for families and individuals.
-Everyday expenses like groceries and healthcare are also reasonably priced, supporting a comfortable lifestyle.
+The cost of living in Delmar is higher than the national average, with a cost of living index of 97.0.
+Median home values are around $200,000 and average rents for a two-bedroom apartment are approximately $1,150.
+Utilities, groceries, and transportation costs are also elevated, reflecting the area's desirable location and amenities.

 $200,000